sareg0/pro-js-design-patterns-code-examples/chapter-4-inheritance.md

 `Person` is now an object literal, and the _**prototype object**_ for other `Person`-like objects that you want to create.

-Methods of the prototype will most likely never change, but the attributes almost certainly will be:
+Methods of the prototype will most likely never change, but the attributes almost certainly will:

 ```js
 var reader = clone(Person);